bidimensional/Continuous-Control/Report.md

 ### Learning algorithm
-The agent learns maximising the reward it gets (+1 for each yellow banana, -1 for each blue banana) through iterations of the episodic task until the average score of 13 and above is achieved or a maximum number of episodes has been reached.
-It is using  epsilon-greedy decay to always keep a degree of exploration, from eps_start down to a bottom limit as defined by the eps_end parameter (see below).
+The agent learns maximising the reward at each episode.
 Adam is used as an optimizer using the LR specified below.

-The training creates a **model.pt** when successful that can be used to restore the weights in the neural network at later stage to let the agent interact with the world.
+The training creates an **actor.pth** and a **critic.pth** when successful that can be used to restore the weights in the neural network at later stage to let the agent interact with the world.

 ### Hyperparameters
 These are the parameters I used.
-They are pretty standard and really haven't played around them too much, with the exception of the Larning Rate is one I had to shrink as the agent wasn't learning initially.
-This smaller value helped.
+The model appears very susceptible to variation of these.

 ### Agent
-BUFFER_SIZE = int(1e5)  \
+BUFFER_SIZE = int(1e6)  # replay buffer size
-BATCH_SIZE = 64
+BATCH_SIZE = 128        # minibatch size, i tried multiple values, this worked ok
-GAMMA = 0.99 \
+GAMMA = 0.99            # discount factor, from https://arxiv.org/pdf/1509.02971.pdf
-TAU = 1e-3  \
+TAU = 1e-3              # for soft update of target parameters from https://arxiv.org/pdf/1509.02971.pdf
-LR = 0.0001 \
-UPDATE_EVERY = 10  \
+LR_ACTOR = 1e-3         # I didn't use the value from the paper, but a value 10 time larger and it worked ok LR_CRITIC = 1e-3        # learning rate of the critic from https://arxiv.org/pdf/1509.02971.pdf
+WEIGHT_DECAY = 0        # L2 weight decay from - using 0 rather than value found in the paper as learning was a problem
+UPDATE_EVERY = 20       # timesteps between updates,  from Udacity comments
+NUM_UPDATES = 1       # num of update passes when updating, from Udacity comments
+EPSILON_DECAY = 1e-6    # decay for epsilon above

 ### Training
 eps_start=1.0 \